 - Select Add/Remove.

-- This will open the sources browse area and display the data sources linked to your project.
+- This will open the sources area and display the data sources linked to your project.

 - Choose Upload or Connect.

-- Ensure your primary source is selected and then click on Append Sources and work through the wizard.
+- Ensure your primary source is selected and then click on the three-dot menu and select Link, then work through the wizard.

 2. Append Data Wizard